imperva/dsfkit/README.md

 DSFKit offers several deployment modes:

-* **CLI Deployment Mode:** This mode offers a straightforward deployment option that relies on running a Terraform script on the deployment client's machine.
+* **CLI Deployment Mode:** This mode offers a straightforward deployment option that relies on running a Terraform script on the deployment client's machine which must be a Linux machine.

   For more details, refer to [CLI Deployment Mode](#cli-deployment-mode).
 * **Terraform Cloud Deployment Mode:** This mode makes use of Terraform Cloud, a service that exposes a dedicated UI to create and destroy resources via Terraform.
-  This mode is used in cases where we don't want to install any software on the deployment client's machine.
-This can be used to demo DSF on an Imperva AWS Account or on a customer’s AWS account (if the customer supplies credentials).
+  This mode can  be used in case we don't want to install any software on the deployment client's machine.
+It can be used to demo DSF on an Imperva AWS Account or on a customer’s AWS account (if the customer supplies credentials).

   For more details, refer to [Terraform Cloud Deployment Mode](#terraform-cloud-deployment-mode).
-* **Installer Machine Deployment Mode:** This mode can be used if a client machine is not available or DSFKit cannot be run on it.
-In this mode, the deployment is done via a DSFKit Installer Machine on AWS.
-This dedicated machine acts as a “bastion server”, and the user only needs to create an EC2 machine and run the Terraform on it.
-This mode has two options:
+* **Installer Machine Deployment Mode:** This mode is similar to the CLI mode except that the Terraform is run on an EC2 machine which the user creates, instead of on the deployment client's machine.
+This mode can be used if a Linux machine is not available, or DSFKit cannot be run on the available Linux machine, e.g., since it does not have permissions to access the deployment environment.
-   * Manual: The user manually creates the EC2 machine.
-   * Automated: The user runs a Terraform script which automatically creates the EC2 machine.

   For more details, refer to [Installer Machine Deployment Mode](#installer-machine-deployment-mode).